 1. Use Gutters

-If you don’t have gutters, now is the time to consider installing them.
-Without gutters, water can drip off the roof and damage your siding.
+If you don’t have gutters, now is the time to consider installing them, depending on the materials your roof is made out of, you might need metal roofing or wood roofing, However, metal or wood aside, without gutters, water can drip off the roof and damage your siding causing even more damage than it should.

 2. Clean Those Gutters